echoliujing/capstone/README.md

 To execute the codes, please follow the following steps:

 (1) Topic Modeling: run the " " file.
 (2) Sentiment Analysis: run the "Sentiment classification_3class.ipynb" file with the input data from the 'Labeled" folder.
+To apply the best model to predict on unlabeled data, the input data come from the "Data" folder and the output are saved in a new folder named "Results".
 (3) Offline Sales Prediction: run the " " file.